 Calculating exactly how much you can spend on rent will allow you to begin saving money for your financial goals instead of living paycheck-to-paycheck.

-The big question surrounding apartment expenses is: How much of your income should you spend on rent?
+The big question surrounding apartment expenses is: How much of your monthly income should you spend on rent?